New Preprint, Live!

 But Toronto?
 Toronto wins by a landslide.
 For so many reasons.
 First, I had massive FOMO from missing the Portugal 2023 meeting—something I may never fully recover from—so I arrived in Toronto with two years’ worth of bottled-up enthusiasm.
 Second, this was my first time contributing as a local organizer—helping with abstract reviews, judging assignments, and more—which gave me the chance to "sit at the grown-up table" and feel a deeper sense of belonging in the community.

-Being at the Toronto meeting felt like coming home for summer break—reuniting with the scientists I looked up to as a grad student and seeing their excitement for the next generation.
+Being at the Toronto meeting felt like coming home to family for a summer break—reuniting with the scientists I looked up to as a grad student and seeing their excitement for the next generation.
 There’s something deeply joyful about watching scientists in their element, rooting for their trainees, and celebrating the success of colleagues—even friendly competitors.
 It’s one of the most beautiful aspects of academia: learning how to be fiercely proud of others’ growth.

 One thing we learned about the γδ T cell field in Toronto is that… there is no unifying theory.
 But perhaps the unifying force is that we’re all here, giving it everything we’ve got, trying to make a difference.
-Erin Adams delivered a remarkable keynote on ligand recognition, revealing that around 20% of γδ T cells may rely on MHC presentation—a major conceptual leap.
-Bruno Silva-Santos gave a masterful summary of 30 years of research, spanning development, infection, cancer, and therapy, and he showed just how much frontier remains to be explored.
+Professor Erin Adams delivered a remarkable keynote on ligand recognition, revealing that around 20% of γδ T cells may rely on MHC presentation—a major conceptual leap.
+While, Professor Bruno Silva-Santos gave a masterful summary of 30 years of research, spanning development, infection, cancer, and therapy, and he showed just how much frontier remains to be explored.
 On the final day, as I looked around the packed lecture hall, I sensed a collective, quiet determination—everyone holding on tightly to a feeling of hope, knowing that after we all dispersed, we’d have to find our own ways to motivate ourselves.
-To nurture that inner science child, the one who still thrills at discovering something new.
-Again and again.
+To nurture that inner science child, the one who still thrills at discovering something new. again and AGAIN.

 My most favorite thing about the meeting was to see friends.
 Old friends, new friends, and those who will likely become my life long friends.
 I learned that everyone is slightly panicked.. slightly hopeful and somewhat unclear about what the future (next 2 years until next meeting) will look like.
 Whether it was a graduate student or a postdoc fellow beginning their journey.. or those who were finishing up.
 Whether it was someone who had transitioned into industry or had been there for far too long.
 This feeling of uncertainty was global and constant.
 It is comforting, in it’s own way, to think that if enough intellectuals choose to feel panicked about something - they will figure out a way to get us out of this mess as well.